khiner/flowgrid/README.md

   - A path-addressable state-mirror, and
   - The diff-patching mechanism behind undo/redo
   - Probably other things.
-    Look for usages of the `json Context::state_json` variable, or the global `const json &sj`.
+    Look for usages of the `json Context::state_json` variable, or its global read-only alias, `const json &sj`.
-* ~~[ConcurrentQueue](https://github.com/cameron314/concurrentqueue) for the main event queue~~ -For now just moved this action processing work to the UI thread to avoid issues with concurrent reads/writes to complex structures like JSON)
+* ~~[ConcurrentQueue](https://github.com/cameron314/concurrentqueue) for the main event queue~~ -For now, I just moved this action processing work to the UI thread to avoid issues with concurrent reads/writes to complex structures like JSON
 * ~~[diff-match-patch-cpp-stl](https://github.com/leutloff/diff-match-patch-cpp-stl) for diff-patching on unstructured
   text~~
-  - Was using to handle ImGui `.ini` settings string diffs, but those are now deserialized into the structured state.
+  - Was using this to handle ImGui `.ini` settings string diffs, but those are now deserialized into the structured state.
-    Will be using this again soon, to adapt [hlohmann json patches](https://github.com/nlohmann/json#json-pointer-and-json-patch) into something like [jsondiffpatch's deltas](https://github.com/benjamine/jsondiffpatch/blob/master/docs/deltas.md#text-diffs),
+    I'll likely be using this again at some point, to adapt [hlohmann json patches](https://github.com/nlohmann/json#json-pointer-and-json-patch) into something like [jsondiffpatch's deltas](https://github.com/benjamine/jsondiffpatch/blob/master/docs/deltas.md#text-diffs),
     for unified handling of state diffs involving long text strings (like code strings).

 ### C++ extensions

 * [range-v3](https://github.com/ericniebler/range-v3), since ranges are only partially supported in Clang 14
-* [fmt](https://github.com/fmtlib/fmt) for C++20-style string formatting.
-Currently, only used for time-formatting.
+* [fmt](https://github.com/fmtlib/fmt) for C++20-style string formatting

 ### Debugging